 If you’re struggling to get out of debt and decide it’s time to complete a balance transfer, then the Discover it® Balance Transfer can be your way out.
 The balance transfer intro 0% for 18 months (after, 14.24% - 25.24% Variable APR) is above average and this card provides a cashback program.

 Why we like it: The Discover it® Balance Transfer is a well-rounded card that offers long-term value for cardholders once debt is paid off.
 Let’s start by breaking down the balance transfer offer — there’s an intro 0% for 18 months (after, 14.24% - 25.24% Variable APR) on balance transfers.
 This is one of the longest intro periods available and can provide you with the needed time to pay off transferred balances.
-While there is a 3% balance transfer fee, that’s typical and is most often worthwhile, especially considering the amount you can save on interest.
+While there is a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*, that’s typical and is most often worthwhile, especially considering the amount you can save on interest.

 Additionally, there’s a decent intro 0% for 6 months on purchases (after, 14.24% - 25.24% Variable APR).
 This can come in handy if you need to make new purchases but aren’t able to pay them off right away.
 We recommend you limit new purchases to those you’re able to pay by your due date so you don’t incur more debt.